folio-org/mod-reservoir/README.md

 ## Configuring matchers

 Records in Reservoir are clustered according to rules expressed in a `matcher`.
-Matchers can be implemented using `jsonpath`, for simple matching rules, or `javascript` for abitrary complexity.
+Matchers can be implemented using `jsonpath`, for simple matching rules, or `javascript` for arbitrary complexity.

 To configure a matcher, first load an appropriate code module, e.g a simple `jsonpath`